 - Containment: Qi is responsible for ensuring that the body’s organs and fluids kept in their proper places.
 In the case of

 xue, qi is responsible for regulating blood flow within the vessels and ensuring that they don’t leak out.
 Qi also regulates Jinye (body fluids-sweat, saliva, etc.) and makes sure that only the proper amount is allowed to leave the body.
 Qi deficiency can result in symptoms related to body fluids and organ problems.

 - Transformation: Qi is also responsible for transforming nutrition and air into different subsets of qi, such as blood.

 This chart is a summary of the qi functions.
 This article groups holding and transporting together.

 By now, it should be clear how important qi is in the human body.
 In the following weeks, we will continue the discussion of the philosophy and ideas in Traditional Chinese Medicine.
-If you're interested in an acupuncture career, please download our free career guide below.
+If you're interested in an acupuncture career, please download our free career guide below or visit our acupuncture and oriental medicine program page.
 Our school is located in Miami, FL.